AJIXuMuK/SPFx/dep-props-custom-class/README.md

 ## dep-props-custom-class

-The web part shows example of creating Property Pane Field that consists of two dependent dropdowns: one for lists one for views of a selected view
+The web part shows example of creating Property Pane Field that consists of two dependent dropdowns:<br />
+one for lists<br />
+one for views of a selected view<br />

 ### Building the code